This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Do you have any tips or tricks on how to stop a puppy from barking in his crate?

-We’d love to hear about your experiences crate training your puppy.
+We’d love to hear about your experiences with crate training your puppy.

 Is this one of your first nights home with your new puppy?